 Corporate governance framework

-The Code of Professional Conduct applies to the human resources of the entire Eurobank Group and provides the framework for the principles, rules, conduct and decisions that the human resources ought to follow during their professional engagement.
+The Code of Conduct and Ethics applies to the human resources of the entire Eurobank Group and provides the framework for the principles, rules, conduct and decisions that the human resources ought to follow during their professional engagement.
 To this end, we offer ongoing training to our people.
-The Code of Professional Conduct is eventually approved by the Audit Committee of the Board of Directors.
+The Code of Conduct and Ethics is eventually approved by the Audit Committee of the Board of Directors.

 The Articles of Association state how the Eurobank Board of Directors is formed, what responsibilities it has and how it operates.

 Eurobank Directors’ & General Managers Remuneration Policy covers the remuneration framework for the members of the Board of Directors and the General Managers of Eurobank, in line with Law 4548/2018, applicable as of 1st January 2019.
 The objective of the Policy is to safeguard that remuneration is both reasonable and sufficient to retain and attract directors and senior management with appropriate skills and experience to develop and implement Eurobank’s business strategy and ensure its long-term interests and sustainability, while avoiding excessive risk taking.